-If you plan to attend a FREC meeting, to obtain continuing education credit, you will need to attend the full day when the Legal Docket is heard.
+If you plan to attend a FREC meeting, to obtain continuing education credit, you will need to attend the entire legal session when the Legal Docket is heard.
 Sign-in will begin at 8:00 a.m.
-Please be sure to contact the Division of Real Estate Education Section prior to the meeting to make the proper arrangements to receive credit FREC- guidelines and Statute 475.182 The FREC meeting is a two-day meeting.
-The start time for the meeting is 8:30 for both days.
-The Legal Docket is the second day of the meeting (Wednesday).
-Sign in will begin at 8:15 a.m.
-If you plan to attend to obtain continuing education credit, you will need to attend the full day when the Legal Docket is heard.
-Please contact the Division of Real Estate Education Section, either by phone at (850) 487-1395 or by fax to (407) 317-7245, seven (7) days prior to the meeting to be placed on the registration form.
+Please be sure to contact the Division of Real Estate Education Section prior to the meeting to make the proper arrangements to receive credit per FREC- guidelines and Statute 475.182.
+The FREC meeting is a one day meeting.
+The start time for the meeting is 8:15.
+If you plan to attend to obtain continuing education credit, you will need to attend the entire legal session when the Legal Docket is heard.
+Please contact the Division of Real Estate Education Section, either by phone at (850) 487-1395, by fax to (407) 317-7245, or by completing the registration form below at least seven (7) days prior to the meeting.
 You will receive three (3) hours of specialty education credit.
 You will be required to sign out at the end of the meeting.

 All the candidates who pass a sales associates or broker licensure examination must satisfactorily complete a Commission prescribed post-licensing educational course prior to first renewal following initial licensure.
 For a sales associate, the post-licensing education course shall consist of one or more Commission approved course which total at least 45 classroom hours, and for a broker, the courses shall total at least 60 classroom hours.
 Any licensee who has received a 4-year degree in real estate from an accredited institution of higher education is exempt from the post-license education requirement.
 The Department of Business and Professional Regulation is required to monitor continuing education of all real estate and appraisal licensees.
 The 100% monitoring of continuing education started on December 1, 2002, for the appraisal licensees and April 1, 2003, for real estate licensees.
 Schools and course providers are required to electronically provide a course attendance roster to the department within 5 business days after the course completion date.
 Correspondence courses only need to be reported by the fifth day of the following month after the licensee has completed the course.
 Licensees are encouraged to visit the department’s at www.MyFloridalicense.com and monitor the continuing education hours that have been reported under your license.
 Post education courses are not treated as continuing education courses and you may not see such hours posted on the portal.
 Licensees are required to maintain a paper copy of the course completion certificate in case of an audit by the department.